kailash-manasarovar/statement/docs/timeline/2024/may.md

 - He meets me before a dinner one evening.
 - He is nervous.
 - He wants to tell me something but he can't.
+- He talks at me, very fast, a lot, and doesn't let me speak.
+- He's concerned.
 - He knows something about what's going on.
+- I have had long chats with Gordon before and this is not like him.
+- I know he's a family man.

 ### The Pakistani Yorkshire-man